-I have to say that by far, I’m yet to encounter a worse quality control by a perfume brand, and I’m not the only one who has noticed this.
+I have to say that by far, I’m yet to encounter worse quality control by a perfume brand, and I’m not the only one who has noticed this.

-Many keep a blind eye to this fact due to the superstar status of this perfume, but man, when you look at the brands such as Lalique at the same price bracket which creates pieces of art in every perfume they release, you have to shake your head in disbelief when you see the same pattern repeating over and over.
+Many keep a blind eye to this fact due to the superstar status of this perfume, but man, when you look at the brands such as Lalique at the same price bracket which create pieces of art in every perfume they release, you have to shake your head in disbelief when you see the same pattern repeating over and over.

 For example, my girlfriend has been using and enjoying Italiano Donna by the same company which is a great clone of Dolce&Gabbana Pour Femme Intense but that bottle has the same issue as the other Armaf’s.

-Someone who had used any perfume from the house, and saw the paint chipping off from the bottle after a couple of uses, and sprayer sticking into the cap are just a few regular defects.
+Someone who had used any perfume from the house, and saw the paint chipping off from the bottle after a couple of uses, and the sprayer sticking into the cap are just a few regular defects.

 So, no matter which perfume you use from Sterling, always wipe the excess liquid which a clean cloth left after spraying the perfume to postpone the bottle deterioration as long as possible.